To Be Innocent

 Oliver pulled away and looked Iris right in the eyes.
 He took a deep breath and sighed.
 "This is going to be hard, but just listen until I'm done talking.
 Then ask questions.
 Okay?"

 "The same thing that happened to you happened to me.
 The reason you were propelled back up when you fell – well, it was because you were innocent.
 But, the government can't have people knowing that they sometimes make mistakes in judging someone innocent or guilty.
-They do it quite a lot, in fact.
+They actually do it a lot.
 These people, like you and me, are put in a separate community kept secret.
 The government—"

 "But you were dead.
 You—" Iris faltered and blinked back tears.
 "You were dead."